jmredfern/task-service/README.md

 | **PUT**        | /service/user/{userId}/task          | update a task for a user   |
 | **DELETE**     | /service/user/{userId}/task          | delete a task for a user   |

-PostgreSQL should be configured with a Database called 'taskservice' and the username and password added to the dataSource bean in the file: '/task-service/src/main/webapp/WEB-INF/taskservice-servlet.xml'
+PostgreSQL should be configured with a database called 'taskservice' and the username and password added to the dataSource bean in the file: '/task-service/src/main/webapp/WEB-INF/taskservice-servlet.xml'

 To clone the repo use: